Bdataplanet/To_fly_or_not_to_fly/download_and_prepare_datasets/README.md

 There are two [Jupyter Notebook](https://jupyter.org/) files contained in this folder:
 - `01_get_data.ipynb` is used to download the datasets
-- `02_process_data.ipynb` is used to preprocess the data for eventual upload to a PostgreSQL database.
+- `02_prepare_and_store_data.ipynb` is used to preprocess the data and upload it to a PostgreSQL database.

 The data will be uploaded in two tables: `flights_and_weather` and `airports`, which will be joined on their [International Air Transport Association (IATA)](https://www.iata.org/) codes.